rtamalin/rmt-client-testing/README.md

 it drops the user into an interactive mariadb session, connected to the RMT DB.

+## rmt-db-get-table-size
+A helper script that leverages `rmt-db-query` to query the sizes of tables in the RMT's DB.

 ## rmt-systems-table-size
+A wrapper script for the `rmt-db-get-table-size` helper script that calls it with the name of appropriate table name.

+## rmt-system_data_profiles-table-size
-A wrapper script for the rmt-db-query helper that calls it with an
+A wrapper script for the `rmt-db-get-table-size` helper script that calls it with the name of appropriate table name.

 ## rmt-size-of-system-information
 A wrapper script for the rmt-db-query helper that calls it with an